TheChymera/neuralynx_nwb/README.md

-# Whole-Project Neuralynx to NWB converter
+# Whole-Project Neuralynx to NWB Converter

 This is a work in progress script to automate conversion for the “vStr_phase_stim” project by Manish Mohapatra of Dartmouth College.
 It is best used from the live `HEAD` as it is subject to active development.